Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 In Vulkan, the parameters embedded in the shader record can only be 4-byte constants, but do not require extra padding to 8-bytes as in DXR.
-The embedded parameters are passed to the appear as a special buffer type declared with the `shaderRecordNV` layout.
+The embedded parameters are accessed in the shader through a special buffer type declared with the `shaderRecordNV` layout.
 For example, if we wanted to pass a material ID for the geometry in the shader record we could declare the buffer as follows: